Looking for flexible work that fits around school hours? We’ve got 14 great ways for you to make money from home to help you earn some extra income!

 Our office secretary earned over £700 from Quidco last year, just buying stuff she was going to get anyway – which paid for a nice little extra holiday!

-Cons: To earn cashback, you need to spend money.
+Cons: To earn more cashback you need to spend more money.

 For more information on cashback, see our guide on how you can get paid to shop.

 3. Get cash for your old mobile phones and gadgets